-The record performance for the longest sequence is the number of formations completed in one round in accordance with the current Competition Rules.
+The record performance for the longest sequence is the number of formations completed in any round in accordance with the current Competition Rules.

-3.2.5 Canopy Formation records
+3.2.5 CF Records

 (1) 4-Way Rotation

 The record performance for a 4-way rotation is the number of stacks/planes made by rotation in accordance with the current Competition Rules.